Use of Artificial Intelligence by students

 Advice for teachers

 Teachers should be aware of, and comply with, sector and school policies for using AI, which can be used to enhance students’ learning experiences in approved and monitored contexts.
-In line with good assessment practice, schools should ensure a variety of task types that enable students to demonstrate their learning against achievement standards either with or without AI (See ACE 8069).
+In line with good assessment practice, schools should implement a variety of assessment tasks that enable students to demonstrate their learning against achievement standards in different ways and at regular intervals, either with or without AI (See ACE 2.1.2).

 All assessment should validly assess student learning.
-Teachers are the best judges of student work, recognising student voice and assessing authenticity of their work.
+Teachers are the best judge of student work, recognising student voice and assessing authenticity of their work.

 Schools need to develop policies and procedures to support teachers in the use of AI.
-Students should be confident that plagiarism controls will be fairly applied, even in low-level cases.
+Students should be confident that plagiarism controls will be fairly applied in all cases.

-This policy should be read in conjunction with the following supporting documentation:
+This policy should be read in conjunction with the following ACE Rules: